-Based on 2012-2013 winter dredge survey data and estimates of Bay-wide harvest, the Chesapeake Bay spawning-age female blue crab population and harvest continued at sustainable levels.
-Harvest was estimated at 10 percent, well below the maximum number that can be taken (34 percent).
+Based on the results of the 2013 winter dredge survey and estimates of the 2013 Bay-wide harvest, the Chesapeake Bay spawning-age female blue crab population is in a depleted state, although harvest continued at sustainable levels.
+Harvest was estimated at 23 percent, just below the target (25.5 percent) and well below the maximum number that can be taken (34 percent).

 April 2013: The Chesapeake Bay winter dredge survey is an annual count of the Bay’s blue crab population, and a critical component of blue crab management.
 The information gathered on abundance, young-of-the-year and spawning stock—those crabs that will mature enough to reproduce during the upcoming year—allows fisheries managers to set commercial and recreational harvest limits for the season ahead.